An Explainable Deep-learning Model of Proton Auroras on Mars: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:Data}, we describe the selection and pre-processing of MAVEN data used for analysis.
 In Section~\ref{sec:Methods} we explain the ANN architecture and training methodology.
 In Section~\ref{sec:Results} we report our findings.
 Section~\ref{sec:performance} outlines the accuracy of our model.
 Section~\ref{sec:shap} presents a detailed analysis of Shapley values for different input features.
-Section~\ref{sec:simulation} describes the application of ANN for the simulation of the Ly-$\alpha$ response for different conditions.
-In Section~\ref{sec:discussion} we summarize our results, discuss their implications, and the scope of our model and possible improvements.
+In Section~\ref{sec:discussion} we summarize our results, discuss their implications, the scope of our model and possible improvements.